amazon-ion/ion-docs/cookbook.md

     }
 ```

-Converting this data to Ion results in the following:
+Converting this data to Ion (possibly via one of the pretty-printing examples)
+results in the following:

 ```
     {